Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * Take off the dust plugs, and you will see the USB port.
 * You will make your Snapmaker more versatile, adding the latest Rotary Module 或者——
 * Adding the latest rotary module, you will make your Snapmaker more versatile.
-* Have you ever wandered: do I buy a 3D printer, or do I buy a 3-in-one fabrication machine?
+* Have you ever wondered: do I buy a 3D printer, or do I buy a 3-in-one fabrication machine?
 * We feel disheartened by this terrible news, too.
 * 2,100 mm